Maharava/io/README.md

-# Wake Word Detection Engine
+# Io Wake Word Detection Engine

-A fully offline wake word detection system for Windows operating systems using a lightweight CNN architecture.
-The system operates entirely on the local machine without requiring internet connectivity.
+A fully offline wake word detection system using a lightweight CNN architecture.
+The system operates entirely on the local machine without requiring internet connectivity, making it suitable for privacy-conscious applications.

 ## Features